benjamin-hodgson/Contexts/README.md

         assert self.response.headers['content-type'] == 'text/html'

     def it_should_raise_an_HTTPError_when_we_ask_it_to(self):
-        # 'catch' runs a function that you expect to raise an exception, and returns the exception
+        # 'catch' runs a function that you expect to raise an exception, and returns the exception.
+        # This assertion should really be another class, but I wanted to show you 'catch'!
         exception = contexts.catch(self.response.raise_for_status)
         assert isinstance(exception, requests.exceptions.HTTPError)